 The curse of travelling for this length of time is that you don’t always have time to properly look into all the destinations you are about to visit.
 Split on the Croatian Coast was one of those places.
-But that was okay because after 103 days on the road, Split became the perfect place to simply veg, take a dip and enjoy the sun!
+But, that was okay because after 103 days on the road, Split became the perfect place to simply veg out, take a dip and enjoy the sun!

 A few things changed when we left Budapest.
 First of all, our initial plan was to visit Mostar in Bosnia and Herzegovina for a couple of days.
-But all our travel research just didn’t give us the option of going directly to Mostar from Budapest.
-We would need to make an overnight stop in Split and then head directly to Mostar the following morning.
-Of course we wanted to return back to Split after Mostar to spend a few more days.
-To make a long story short we ended up cancelling Mostar and just staying an additional couple of days in Split.
+However, all our travel research just didn’t give us the option of going directly to Mostar from Budapest.
+We would’ve had to make an overnight stop in Split, and then head directly to Mostar the following morning.
+Of course, we wanted to return back to Split after Mostar to spend a few more days.
+To make a long story short we ended up cancelling Mostar and just stayed an additional couple of days in Split.

 The journey from Budapest to Split was long, 10 hours by bus.
-I should mention that we had a 45 minutes changeover in Zagreb! 💕
+I should mention that we had a 45-minute changeover in Zagreb! 💕

-Our first morning in Split I woke up with flu-like symptoms.
-Maybe just tired, ate something bad, who know ❓😕 Best to rest up!
+The first morning in Split I woke up with flu-like symptoms.
+Maybe just tired or ate something bad, who knows ❓😕 Best to rest up!

-By the following morning I was back to myself and my hubby made us Turkish coffee and pancakes.😊By the way, we’ve been able to find Canadian maple syrup in all the countries we’ve been to so far.
+By the following day, I was back to myself and my hubby made me Turkish coffee and pancakes.😊 By the way, we’ve been able to find Canadian maple syrup in all the countries we’ve been to so far.
 Nice treat!